-Objective Action Output/Outcome Responsibility Timeframe- Target Measure Demonstrate leadership in public programming.
-Develop and deliver programming that promotes or enhances attitudes and behaviours related to disability inclusion and reflects the diversity of disabilities.
+Objective Action Output/Outcome Demonstrate leadership in public programming.
+1. Develop and deliver programming that promotes or enhances attitudes and behaviours related to disability inclusion and reflects the diversity of disabilities.
 CN delivers and supports programs that enhance positive attitudes and behaviours and are accessible and inclusive.
-City Wide Services Annually Program enhancements/additions Numerical reach of programs People with disabilities delivering, creating, co-designing, and participating in programs Programs include an accessibility and inclusion statement/information.
 2. Improve CN's visual representation of people with disabilities in content, promoting abilities and participation in all aspects of life, including employment at CN.
 Use content that includes people with disabilities when representing/depicting the community.
-Incorporation of people with disability into photography brief where possible City wide stock-photography shoot undertaken to include people with disability Positive images of people with disabilities are regularly represented in CN publications and content Increased awareness of disabilities across content Strategy and Engagement Year 3 to 4 Images used include people with disabilities at a minimum of 5% to reflect the global proportion of people with disabilities Year-on-year improvement.

-producers and the community Increased representation of staff with disabilities Improved stock of images representing diversity. with knowledge awareness comp awareness component within staff induction Via induction, all new staff complete an introduction to disability awareness and understand CN's legislated responsibility and commitment to disability inclusion.
-People and Culture Year 1 to 2 Enhancement of disability awareness within staff induction process. regarding disability inclusion.
+Incorporation of people with disability into photography brief where possible City wide stock-photography shoot undertaken to include people with disability Positive images of people with disabilities are regularly represented in CN publications and content Increased awareness of disabilities across content producers and the community Increased representation of staff with disabilities Improved stock of images representing diversity.
+3. Equip CN staff with knowledge and skills to demonstrate appropriate attitudes Enhance disability awareness component within staff induction process.
+Via induction, all new staff complete an introduction to disability awareness and understand CN's legislated responsibility and commitment to disability inclusion. and behaviours regarding disability inclusion.
 4. Deliver and promote staff opportunities for disability awareness training and specialist skills development training related to disability inclusion on an annual basis.
 All staff have the opportunity to undertake disability awareness training and specialist training related to their role, and are accessing this training Knowledge and skills are enhanced, improving customer experience Staff are trained on accessible content development (including online content) and differentiated accessible formats of publications.
-People and Culture Annually Number and percentage of staff undertaking disability awareness and specialist training by directorate per annum Range of training provided Percentage of training provided by people with lived experience of disabilities.
-5. Facilitate Access and Inclusion Advisory Committee (AIAC).
-Members of the AIAC, CN staff and councillors meet regularly to discuss implementation of the DIAP Strategy and Engagement Annually AIAC meets a minimum of 4 times a year and other disability inclusion-related matters People with disabilities, carers and significant others, and disability advocates and service providers are engaged with local government and enhance service provision.
-Attendance at meetings by members including councillors and senior management Range of projects brought to AIAC for consultation and advice.
+5. Facilitate Access Inclusion Advisory Committee (AIAC).
+Members of the AIAC, CN staff and councillors meet regularly to discuss implementation of the DIAP and other disability inclusion-related matters People with disabilities, carers and significant others, disability advocates and service providers, including people from CALD and ATSI communities are engaged with local government and enhance service provision.
 4. Improve promotion of CN programs and services to better inform internal and external stakeholders about continuous improvement in access and inclusion.
-S. Promote and inform the community and CN staff about access and inclusion improvements, utilising internal and external communication channels.
+6. Promote and inform the community and CN staff about access and inclusion improvements, utilising internal and external communication channels.
 Staff and community have better information about inclusion deliverables from CN.
 Universal access benefits are appreciated for the whole community Knowledge of improvements enhances community confidence in access and inclusion A dedicated communications strategy is developed and implemented, with the primary focus being improvement and achievement in the access and inclusion space.
-Strategy and Engagement Year 1 to 2 10 pieces of content delivered annually, e.g. NovoNews, enewsletters, media releases, social media articles.